LexBorisoff/web-cli/README.md

 `value` refers to the profile's key or alias in the ***browsers*** config.

 > The option should be used together with the `browser` option.
-If the browser option is NOT supplied, the program will search the provided profile value (key or alias) in the config's ***default browser***.
+However, if the browser option is NOT supplied, the program will use the config's ***default browser*** to find the provided profile value (see how default values are determined in [setting up configuration](#setting-up-configuration)).
+>
+> ***Important!***

-> If the profile value is not matched in the provided browser's config, the program will not open the query.
+> If the profile value is not found in the provided (or default) browser's config, the program will not open the query.

 You can specify multiple profiles:

 <pre><code>web <em>--profile=value</em> <em>--profile=value</em> ...</code></pre>

-If multiple ***browser*** options are supplied, the program will match the profile values to the browsers that include them in the config.
-So it is safe to provide multiple profiles and multiple browsers even if ***all profiles do not belong to each individual browser*** but as long as ***each individual profile can be matched with some or all of the provided browsers***.
+If multiple ***browser*** options are supplied, the program will attach each profile to one or more browsers that include that profile in their configs.
+So it is safe to supply multiple browsers and multiple profiles even if ***all profiles do not belong to each browser*** but as long as ***each profile can be matched with one or more browsers***.

 For example:

 <pre><code>web <em>--browser=b1</em> <em>--browser=b2</em> <em>--profile=p1</em> <em>--profile=p2</em></code></pre>

-Profile `p1` might belong to browser `b1` but not to browser `b2` as long as the second provided profile `p2` belongs to either `b1` or `b2` (or even both).
+Profile `p1` might belong to browser `b1` but not to browser `b2` as long as the second profile `p2` belongs to either `b1` or `b2` or both.
 This is just 1 example - there could be many different scenarios like this.

-Remember, if no browser option is supplied, all profile values must belong to the default config browser (see how the default values are determined in [Setting Up Configuration](#setting-up-configuration)).
+> Remember, if no browser option is supplied, all profile values must belong to the default ***config*** browser (not to the operating system's default browser).

-Different browsers can have the same profile keys and aliases in the config.
+Different browsers can have the same profile keys and aliases in their configs.

 #### ***Requirements***